‘Wall Street Journal’ Op-Ed Says Donald Trump Should Be Allowed To Run For 3rd Term If Impeachment Fails

 Trump has frequently commented in public speeches about his desire to remain in office past the end of what would be his second term, even posting a mock 2024 campaign placard on his social media accounts.

-Allowing Trump, or any impeached but acquitted president, the possibility of a third term, “would allow him to make up for the time lost advancing the agenda that voters elected him to enact,” Mattox wrote.
+Allowing Trump, or any impeached but acquitted president, the possibility of a third term “would allow him to make up for the time lost advancing the agenda that voters elected him to enact,” Mattox wrote.

-Earlier this month an internet rumor went viral, claiming that if the Senate votes to acquit Trump, he would be allowed under the Constitution to run for two additional terms, because his first term would be “nullified.”
-If the rumor were true, Trump could indeed run again in 2024, when he would reach the age of 78.
+Earlier this month an internet rumor went viral, claiming that if the Senate votes to acquit Trump, he would be allowed under the Constitution to run for two additional terms because his first term would be “nullified.”
+If the rumor was true, Trump could indeed run again in 2024, when he would reach the age of 78.

 But as Politifact explained, the rumor is false.
 The fact-checking site gave the rumor a “pants on fire” rating for its lack of truthfulness.